 “That has to be it then,” I said, and I meant it.
-It seemed like a plausible explanation to the unusual ritual, but unfortunately it did not quell my need to know more.
+It seemed like a plausible explanation to the unusual ritual, but it did not quell my need to know more, unfortunately.
 I include the word ‘unfortunately’ now, but I didn’t think it was an unfortunate characteristic of mind back then.
 I thought the family at the end of the block was hiding something.
-I had to deal with the idea that their ritual could be based on the fact that they were involved in an admirable program, like a dog rescue program, and if it was I would have egg on my face, but I was willing to risk it.
+I had to deal with the idea that their ritual could be because they were involved in an admirable program, like a dog rescue program, and if it was I would have egg on my face.
+I was willing to risk that to know more.

 The risk I took was mostly internal.
 I think I said something like, “I don’t think they’re involved in a dog rescue program” to Ms. Hawk posing the notion, but I didn’t back that with so much conviction that if I turned out to be wrong, I would have egg on my face with her.
 The risk I ran was my personal belief that something was going on, and that personal, internal voice was loaded with conviction.

 I was so determined to find out that I was right that when the woman of the house arrived home after retrieving her daughter from school, with a new, little white poodle in tow, I closed my computer down, and left my home with a sense of expediency.
-This expediency was based on defeating that voice in my head telling me to rethink this, but that voice lost its power with me.
+I defeated that voice in my head telling me to rethink this, but that voice lost its power with me.
 In the weeks, or months, that I spent noticing this ritual, that voice kept me at bay, but on this Saturday in August it was in the screaming minority.

-“I notice that you have had some trouble growing vegetables,” the woman said.
+“I notice that you have had some trouble growing vegetables,” the woman said to break that silence.
 She had no idea how much time and effort I put into that garden.
 The woman could not have known that my vegetable garden was a sore spot for me.
 She didn’t know that the frustration I experienced trying to grow vegetables led me to the resolution that I would never plant vegetables again.
 She did know that I was trying to grow vegetables, however, and that caught me off guard.
 I determined that it was possible that she could see the dilapidated patch from which vegetables should’ve grown, from her backyard.
 I determined that it was possible to see that patch, but I reasoned that it took some strain and effort, on her part, to see that corner of my backyard.
 She put forth that effort, apparently, and she was now openly acknowledging it.

 “Which brings me to why I’m here,” I said, changing course on the fly.
 My excuse for being there was a good one, but this newfound excuse matched the conversation.

-“I’m planning a stew, but I am forced to do so with store bought vegetables unfortunately,” and here I added some frustration that caused the mother to smile.
+“I’m planning a stew, but I am forced to do so with store bought vegetables.”
+I added some frustration in my tone that caused the mother to smile.